jaypaulb/Canvus-Go-API/PRD.md

 - All tests must clean up (permanently delete) resources they create, even on failure.
 Moving to trash is not sufficient.
 - Each test must use unique resource names/IDs to avoid collisions and ensure safe cleanup.

+### 3.7.
+User-Specific Resource Handling (NEW)

+- After login, the SDK extracts and stores the authenticated user's ID from the /users/login response.
+- The user ID is used to construct user-specific resource IDs, such as:
+  - Trash folder: trash.{userId}
+  - User root folder: {userId}
+- All SDK methods that operate on user-specific folders (e.g., TrashCanvas, TrashFolder) now use this approach for correctness and multi-user safety.
+- This pattern should be used for any future user-specific resource operations.

+### 3.8.
+Client Types and Test Policy (NEW)

+- The SDK and tests use three client types:
+  1. **Admin Client**: Uses the API key from settings.json.
+Only used for admin operations: user create/delete, unblock, approve, audit-log, licenses.
+  2. **TestClient**: Used for all non-admin tests.
+Creates a temporary user, logs in, and performs all actions as that user.
+Cleans up after tests.
+  3. **UserClient**: Used for tests that require login as an existing user (not common in standard test flows).
+- All Canvas, Folder, Widget, and Asset tests must use the TestClient, not the admin client.
+- This policy ensures correct permissions, test isolation, and future maintainability.
+- See clients.go for implementation details.

 ## API/SDK Design Notes

 - All JSON field names sent to the Canvus API must be lowercase (e.g., 'name', 'mode'), matching the API's requirements.
 This is critical for PATCH/POST requests to work as expected.

 ---